TheLustriVA/FERSUM_Engine/README.md

 A python engine for developing custom or auto-generated interactive novels and text-based games with extreme depth and replayability.

 The name is pronounced "Fearsome Engine" and is a recursive acronym made in honour of Iain M Banks.
-The first two letter of FERSUM in FERSUM Engine stand for 'FERSUM Engine'.
+The first two letters of FERSUM in FERSUM Engine stand for 'FERSUM Engine'.

 ## Goals